hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 - Before create a discussion, check whether any similar discussions are already exist.
 - Any reports and requests should create an issue instead.

-## Documentations, Documents & Wikis
+## Documentations, Documents & Wiki

 To improve the documentations and/or documents, clone this repository, edit the documentations and/or documents, and create a pull request.

-This project and repository does not have wikis.
+To improve the wikis, please create an issue.

 ## I18ns (Internationalizations) & Translations

 This project and repository does not have necessary things to do i18ns and/or translations.

-If you want to do i18ns and/or translations on the documentations, documents and/or wikis, please see section "[Documentations, Documents & Wikis](#documentations-documents--wikis)".
+If you want to do i18ns and/or translations on the documentations, documents and/or wiki, please see section "[Documentations, Documents & Wiki](#documentations-documents--wiki)".

 ## Issues

 - Before create an issue, check whether any similar issues are already exist.
 - Any questions should create a discussion instead.
-- For any security vulnerability reports, please visit the Security Policy (file: `SECURITY.md`).
+- For any security vulnerability reports, please visit the [Security Policy](./SECURITY.md).

 ## Pull Requests